AlexFicachi/zellwk.com/src/posts/2014-03-17-html-structure.md

 ![][image-5]

-But, if you look closely at the structure, you'll also realize that that is a wrapper that contains the left and right blocks, and this wrapper repeats.
+But, if you look closely at the structure, you'll also realize that there is a wrapper that contains the left and right blocks, and this wrapper repeats.

 ![html structure wraps][image-6]